The Living Room – Day 5 – 7 Days to a Cleaner Home

 It’s a nice convenient idea to put together a cleaning kit specified for the particular room you are cleaning.
 Here is another idea for putting together a cleaning kit for your home.

 • It’s time to start dusting.
-Take a long handled duster<= Amazon link (oh please say you have one they are so great) and run it along the ceiling corners, over the door jam and behind the door.
-Then finish off by running it along your baseboards!
+We always start dusting any room from the top.
+Take a long handled duster (oh please say you have one they are so great) and run it along the ceiling corners, over any window treatment tops, over the door jam (if you have one) and behind any doors.
+You can finish this off this dusting by running your duster along the wall seams and down across baseboards.

 • Now vacuum your carpet.
 No, not under the couch, just in front of it.
 Moving furniture is for Spring Cleaning.
 Vacuum the middle of the room and any exposed areas.
 If you have uncarpeted flooring in this room then sweep and dry dust it.